timmarsh/bristol_drupal_camp_demos/README.md

 You can then navigate to 192.168.33.10/client to see the app running

 ## Building an ios app
-its build using cordova - so you'll need to install that.
+its built using cordova - so you'll need to install that.

 then cd into cordova/example